Dhanyatha-s/ALL_SQL_YOU_NEED/README.md

 select c.CustomerID, c.CustomerName, o.OrderID, o.Product, o.Quantity, o.Price from Customers as c Left join Orders as o on c.CustomerID = o.OrderID
 ```

+# IF YOU HAVE CAME HERE KUDOOS💪😁💪 NOW GO TO THE FILE FOR INTERMEDIATE PRACTICES